lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

    qterminal

 from the command line.
-To launch a drop down version of Qterminal from the menu -> System Tools -> qterminal drop down  or run
+To launch a drop down version of Qterminal from the menu :menuselection:`System Tools --> qterminal drop down`  or run

 .. code::